Murray scores 34, Nuggets beat Suns 125-107 in Game 1

+“Let’s be honest, some of the shots he hit tonight I don’t think anybody could have stopped him,” Suns coach Monty Williams said.

-Kevin Durant scored 29 points for the Suns, with Devin Booker adding 27 and Chris Paul 11.
+Kevin Durant scored 29 points and grabbed 14 boards for the Suns, with Devin Booker adding 27 points and Chris Paul 11.
 Booker averaged 37.2 points in a first-round series win over the Los Angeles Clippers.

+“I thought that they were just more physical, played with more force,” Williams said.
+“We’ve got to regroup and do a much better job of playing with pace on offense.”

 Game 2 is Monday night in Denver.